Antony-Mbugua/Antony-Mbugua.github.io/_pages/writeups/tryhackme-brute-it.md

    I discovered the hidden directory as **"/admin"**

 5. **Visited the port 80 of the target/admin**
    On the web browser, i visited http://10.10.34.3/admin.
 Amazing!.
-I got a an admin login page.
+I got an admin login page.

    ![Admin](/assets/images/brute-it/hidden-admin-login-page.png)

-4. **Checked more details about the page on browser devtools**
+6. **Checked more details about the page on browser devtools**
    By clicking F12 on my attack machine while on the page, I came across an interesting footprint.
    The username which was admin!!
 LOL